General Matter: History

-DOE programs
+Contracts and activities

 In 2024, the United States Department of Energy (DOE) selected General Matter as one of the companies to participate in its program to develop domestic HALEU enrichment capacity.

-The company was among six firms competing for an LEU contract valued at up to $3.4 billion.
-The Economist notes that this contract was granted at the end of the Biden administration.
+The company was among six firms competing for an LEU contract valued at up to $3.4 billion, which was granted at the end of the Biden administration.

+In March 2026, it was announced in Indo-Pacific Energy Security Ministerial and Business Forum (IPEM) in Tokyo, Japan, co-hosted by Japan’s Ministry of Economy, Trade & Industry and the US National Energy Dominance Council (NEDC), that the Export-Import Bank of the United States (EXIM) will offer "up to $2.4bn in potential financing to support the export of US nuclear fuel to Japan" supplied by General Matter.
+American Nuclear Society's website notes that the financing is intended to support the export of nuclear fuel to Korea as well.